arrayfire/arrayfire-fortran/README.md

 Contents
 ---------------

-- src/: Contains the source files for the ArrayFire Fortran wrapper
+- `src/`: Contains the source files for the ArrayFire Fortran wrapper
-    - fortran_wrapper.cpp: The C++ part of the wrapper
+    - `fortran_wrapper.cpp` The C++ part of the wrapper
-    - arrayfire.f95: The fortran part of the wrapper
+    - `arrayfire.f95` The fortran part of the wrapper

-- lib/, lib64/: The location where the wrapper library is stored
+- `lib/`, `lib64/`: The location where the wrapper library is stored

-- examples: contains a few examples demonstrating the usage
+- `examples`: contains a few examples demonstrating the usage

 Usage